collapsed-stacks/startups/questions/12519/what-is-the-best-way-to-find-a-business-partner-or-co-founder-to-help-me-launch.md

 - tagged: `investment`, `investors`, `partnership`, `co-founder`
 - score: 0

-<p>I'm a CEO &amp; founder of a digital marketing agency.
+I'm a CEO & founder of a digital marketing agency.
 Recently, I have build a new startup project.
 It's a 80% an online business and my company can build all supports and asset for this project.
-Now i need to find a good business partner to bring some money for working capital for x% of the company.</p>
+Now i need to find a good business partner to bring some money for working capital for x% of the company.

 ## No Answers